 - This policy applies to all personal data processed by TMO and its: employees, agents, contractors, or other parties working on behalf of TMO.

-- The Data Protection Officer, Steven Cole, shall take responsibility for TMO’s ongoing compliance with this policy.
+- The Data Protection Officer, Kerry Quinn, shall take responsibility for TMO’s ongoing compliance with this policy.

 - This policy shall be reviewed at least annually.